-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.

-WASHINGTON, D.C.
 20549

+FORM 10-Q

+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2017

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 iCAD, Inc.

+For the transition period from \\\\\\ to \\\\\

+Commission file number 001-09341

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+98 Spit Brook Road, Suite 100, Nashua, NH (Address of principal executive offices) 02-0377419 (I.R.S.
+Employer Identification No.)

+03062 (Zip Code)

+(603) 882-5200 (Registrant's telephone number, including area code)

+Not Applicable

-FORM 1 0-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTIO EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES For the quarterly period en ded March 31, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES For the transition period from to Commission file num ber 001-09341 Delaware (State or other jurisdiction of incorporation or organization) 98 Spit Brook Road, Suite 100, Nashua, NH 03062 (Address of principal executive offices) (Zip Code) (603) 882-5 (Registrant's telephone number Not Applica (Former name, former address and former fis Indicate by check mark whether the registrant (1) has filed all repo Exchange Act of 1934 during the preceding 12 months (or for such shor and (2) has been subject to such filing requirement for the past 90 days. ter period that the registrant was required to file such reports), Indicate by check mark whether the registrant has submitted electrons onically and posted on its corporate Web site, if any, every for such shorter period that the registrant was required to submit and post such files).
-YES \boxtimes NO \square .
+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
+YES $\boxtimes$ NO $\square$ .

-Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES $\boxtimes$ NO $\square$ .

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer growth company or a smaller reporting company.
-See the definitions of "large accelerated filer", "company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. , , , , , , , , , , , , , , , , , , , , Large Accelerated filer □ Accelerated filer Non-accelerated filer \Box (do not check if a smaller reporting company) Smaller reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to u complying with any new or revised financial accounting standards provided pursuant to Section 1.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of Act) YES \square NO \boxtimes . of the Exchange As of the close of business on May 10, 2017 there were 16,374,930 shares outstanding of the value. e registrant's Common Stock, \$.01 pa iCAD, Inc.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, an emerging growth company or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ .

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) YES $\square$ NO $\boxtimes$ .

+As of the close of business on November 13, 2017 there were 16,511,655 shares outstanding of the registrant's Common Stock, \$.01 par value.

+iCAD, Inc.